Almighty-Mose/date-planner/NOTES.md

 Atmosphere (if possible) - Quiet/Loud, Casual/Upscale
 Food Options - V/Veg/GF/K
 I want it to also have a 'skip' feature to bypass a section/question a user doesn't need.

+## ZOMATO API

+Zomato runs on ids for everything, locations, cuisine types, collections.
+I'm wondering if I could store these in my app to minimize API calls to Zomato (but you get 1000 calls per day, so think about that.)

+### Relevant endpoints:
+  + /cities - Returns a city_id which we can use with /search
+  + /collections - collection_id: "1" will probably always be "trending this week", which could really trim our results.
+  + /cuisines - Gives us a list of cuisines in a city, can trim our results.
+  + /search - Big boy.
+It's from here we'll get our final result most likely.
+To search a particular location for restaurants, we need this info:
+  - Api Key
+  - city_id

 ## PROJECT REQUIREMENTS